javascriptcraft/javascript-craft/README.md

 # JavascriptCraft
-This is the library for the creating a component generator for javascript library
+This is the library for the creating a component generator for javascript library.